High-Fiber Avocado Toast for First Trimester Morning Sickness

 Preparation Instructions

-2. In a small bowl, mash half of the avocado with a pinch of salt, pepper, and lemon juice.
+1. In a small bowl, use a fork to mash half of the avocado until smooth.

 Tips For the Best Pregnancy-Safe Avocado Breakfast Toast with Feta